pmem/pmdk/doc/libpmemobj/pmemobj_alloc.3.md

 however due to internal padding and object metadata, the actual size of the allocation will differ from the requested one by at least 64 bytes.
 For this reason, making the allocations of a size less than 64 bytes is extremely inefficient and discouraged.
+The allocated object is added to the internal container associated with given *type_num*.

 The **pmemobj_xalloc**() function allocates a new object from the persistent memory heap associated with memory pool *pop*.
 Equivalent to **pmemobj_alloc**() but with the addition of allocation modifiers.
+The allocated object is added to the internal container associated with given *type_num*.
 The *flags* argument is a bitmask of the following values:

 + **POBJ_XALLOC_ZERO** - zero the object (equivalent of **pmemobj_zalloc**())